DeepRegNet/DeepReg/docs/source/getting_started/install.rst

         .. warning::

-            DeepReg does not fully support Windows.
+            Windows does not fully support DeepReg.
 However, you can use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ with CPU only.
 Set up WSL and follow the DeepReg setup instructions for Linux.

         With GPU